Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - CSAC with two years of experience

-Your supervisor also needs to have completed supervisor training to qualify.
+Your supervisor must have completed supervisor training to qualify.

-Step 3: Complete 2,000 Hours of Supervised Residency
+Step 3: Complete 2,000 Hours of Supervised Experience

-During your 2,000-hour residency, you’ll learn how to apply what you learn in class to real-life situations.
+During your 2,000 hours of supervised experience, you’ll learn how to apply what you learn in class to real-life situations.
 Your supervisor will guide you every step of the way.
-According to the Board, your residency should take no less than one year and no more than five years to complete.
+According to the Board, your supervised experience must be completed within 1 to 5 years.
+Most candidates complete this requirement in 1-2 years of full-time work.

-While almost anything you do as a counselor-in-training can count towards the 2,000-hour requirement, the Board requires that you spend at least eight in each of the following tasks under the supervision of your supervisor:
+While almost anything you do as a counselor-in-training can count towards the 2,000-hour requirement, the Board requires that you complete at least 160 hours across the following 12 specific tasks under the supervision of your supervisor:

 - Screening clients